Dental Implants Milwaukee

 Oral Surgery Associates of Milwaukee, S.C.

-5 out of 5 stars based on 7 Dental Implants reviews.
+no rating out of 5 stars based on 7 Dental Implants reviews.

 Pleasant experience - despite the procedure.
 Surgeon was very patient and Linda (the assistant) was so sweet.
 She helped keep me calm as my anxiety was through the roof.
 Will definitely be back for a 2nd implant in the near future!